What's really fueling the blockchain craze? Dissatisfaction with the status quo

 Amid all the hype, HIMSS Analytics also found some reasons to be encouraged: 72.2 percent of responding organizations said their technology infrastructure is either very well prepared (14.8 percent) or moderately prepared (58.4 percent) for blockchain.
 Yes, that 15 percent is smallish, but given how new DLT is to healthcare, the fact that almost 60 percent say they're even a little bit ready should be cause for optimism.

-The infrastructure is evolving, use cases are crystalizing, but HIMSS Analytics also found that fewer than 10 percent or research participants are currently planning an initial testing phase in the next 24 months.
+The infrastructure is evolving and use cases are crystalizing, but HIMSS Analytics also found that even among initial proofs-of-concept and pilot programs fewer than 10 percent are currently planning a more advanced testing phase in the next 24 months.

 That said, Indiana Health's Parker added that, as more blockchain and DLT implementations come to fruition and the vendors mature, the number of real-world implementations will follow accordingly.